-In the financial year ended 31 March 2023, we conducted desktop investigations (15 cases) and on-site investigations (additional investigations, 3 cases) regarding suppliers operating in specific countries or regions (parts of South America and Southeast Asia) where there is a high risk of human rights violations in the food industry, related to meat products.
-Furthermore, for FYE 3/2024, we expanded our investigation to suppliers in other high-risk industries, products, and regions that were identified through our mapping results.
-This includes suppliers across multiple industries and products such as vegetable oils, beverage ingredients, fruits, and grains, focusing primarily on countries and regions internationally recognised for high concerns of forced labour (including slave labour) and child labour.
-In total, 44 investigations were conducted (33 desktop investigations, 10 local peripheral investigations, and 1 direct site visit).
-Additionally, part of the investigation also included indirect suppliers beyond the secondary level.
+During FYE 3/2025, following on from the previous year, we conducted investigations relating to suppliers in highrisk industries, products, and regions that were identified through our mapping results, which includes suppliers across multiple industries and products such as vegetable oils, beverage ingredients, fruits, and grains, focusing primarily on countries and regions internationally recognised for high concerns of forced labour (including slave labour) and child labour, amounting to 185 investigations in total (180 desktop investigations and 5 local peripheral investigations).

+Additionally, some of the investigations also included indirect suppliers beyond the secondary level.

 (No facts were found as a result of these investigations that would lead to a real suspicion of forced labour or child labour.
-The investigations were conducted in collaboration with an independent third-party specialist investigative body.)
+The investigations were conducted by using specialist external databases, and, on a risk-based basis, additionally in collaboration with an independent third-party specialist investigative body.)

+With this, we have completed the first round of the necessary investigations on all priority investigation targets identified based on the above-mentioned risk mapping conducted in the year ended 31 March 2023 (covering the supply chains for 11 products and a gross total of 69 countries, as well as supply chains involving our consolidated subsidiaries and corporate subsidiaries).

+(The frequency of re-investigations of such targets, and how to respond to any additional supply chains which comprise new investigation targets, based on the same mapping criteria, are to be considered in the near future.)